-- If you are applying to be both the licensee and the primary care provider, submit form # 807926 Suitability of an Applicant Form and a criminal record clearance. - o Complete the top portion of the Form # 820295 Child Care Reference Referral form (to open, click cancel) and send them to three references.
-Once complete ensure your references submit the completed form to Licensing Direct quoting your Application Nexus number. - If you are hiring a Manager, submit completed form # 827099 Declaration of Suitability Manager Form. - Submit completed form # 823153 Assessment of Suitability Questions Child Care Applicant.
+• If you are applying to be both the licensee and the primary care provider, submit form # 807926 - Suitability of an Applicant Form and a criminal record check - application request.
+See 4.0 Submit Criminal Record Checks.

+- Complete the top portion of the Form # 820295 Child Care Reference Referral form (to open, click cancel) and send them to three references.
+Once complete ensure your references submit the completed form to Licensing Direct quoting your Application Nexus number. - If you are hiring a Manager, submit completed form # 827099 Declaration of Suitability - Manager Form. - Submit completed form # 823153 Assessment of Suitability Questions Child Care Applicant. - Submit completed form # 827192 Delineation of Responsibility.